ignisf/image_compressor_pack/README.md

 configuration or https://github.com/toy/image_optim#configuration if you are using `image_optim` and `image_compressor_pack` outside of Rails.

+## Note on the security of this gem

+The packaged utilities are pretty niche and I wouldn't use them on images from untrusted parties.
+Do so on your own responsibility.

 ## License

 The gem is available as open source under the terms of the